-Institute of Human Virology Nigeria (IHVN) was established in 2004 as an affiliate of the Institute of Human Virology, University of Maryland School of Medicine.
-It was incorporated in March 2004 as a local non-governmental organization with a Board of Directors.
-Pictures
+The Institute of Human Virology Nigeria (IHVN) was established in 2004 as an affiliate of the Institute of Human Virology, University of Maryland School of Medicine, Baltimore, USA with the following founding members: Dr. William Albert Blattner, Dr. Alash’le Abimiku, Dr. John Farley, Dr. Patrick Sunday Dakum, Dr. John Vertefeuille, Dr. Abdulsalami Nasidi and Dr. Charles Olalekan Mensah.
+In furtherance of sustainability goals, the University of Maryland, Baltimore facilitated the re-incorporation of IHVN in March 2004 as an indigenous, non-governmental organization with a new Board of Directors most of whom are local.

-However, the inception of IHVN started with Dr. William Blattner and Dr. Alash’le Abimiku, both working at the National Institute’s of Health and conducting early studies to track the emerging HIV epidemic in Nigeria.
-In 1995, Dr. Blattner in partnership with Dr. Robert C. Gallo and Dr. Robert Redfield co-founded Institute of Human Virology (IHV), University of Maryland School of Medicine, Baltimore.
+However, the groundwork of IHVN started with Dr. William Blattner and Dr. Alash’le Abimiku, both working at the National Institutes of Health (NIH) and conducting early studies to track the emerging HIV epidemic in Nigeria.
+In 1995, Dr. Blattner in partnership with Dr. Robert C. Gallo and Dr. Robert Redfield co-founded the Institute of Human Virology (IHV), University of Maryland School of Medicine, Baltimore.
 Drs.
-Blattner and Abimiku successfully competed for international funding from the US Military, the Bill and Melinda Gates Foundation and the Centers for Disease Control (CDC) AIDS Program for a University Technical Assistance Program (UTAP) award to support the establishment and growth of IHVN.
-Since 2004, the US President’s Emergency Plan for AIDS Relief (PEPFAR) has supported the AIDS Care and Treatment in Nigeria (ACTION) project and follow-on grants, ACTION Plus, ACTION PlusUp and Action to Control HIV Epidemic through Evidence (ACHIEVE) projects.
-Pictures
+Blattner and Abimiku successfully competed for international funding from the US Military, the Bill and Melinda Gates Foundation, and the Centers for Disease Control (CDC) AIDS Program for a University Technical Assistance Program (UTAP) award to support the establishment and growth of IHVN.

 In addressing the HIV/AIDS crisis in Nigeria, through the development of infrastructure for treatment, care, prevention and support for people living with HIV, the challenge was to roll out and scale up HIV care and treatment in a resource poor setting.
 IHVN was also to train health care providers to tackle HIV/AIDS and other viral infections, and conduct research.